lite-xl/lite-xl.github.io/docs/user-guide/configuration.md

 ---
-description: Learn how to configure Lite XL — configure
-              fonts, themes and other options.
+description: Learn how to configure Lite XL — configure fonts, themes and other options.
 ---

 ## Location

-Lite XL searches a list of paths to store user configuration.
-This path is also known as `USERDIR`.
+Lite XL searches a list of paths to store user configuration, known as `USERDIR`.
 The first path that is available will be used.

-1. `<path_to_lite_xl_executable>/user`
+1. `(path to lite-xl.exe)/user`
 2. `$LITE_USERDIR`
 3. `$XDG_CONFIG_HOME/lite-xl`
 4. `$HOME/.config/lite-xl`